BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 Speaker 0 is generally the person your character is talking to, with Speaker 1 being your character.
 Speaker roles after that may be listed if narration is present, or if other characters beyond the character you’re speaking to have lines (like when other companions have reactions during a conversation).
 You’ll want to cross reference the TimelineSpeaker UUIDs with the same UUIDs in the DialogsBinary file, so you’ll know what character is being referenced by them.

-The most important thing to know about the Timeline Speakers, and Timeline Actors, though, is that you want to make sure any components you copy over from other files are updated to use the Timeline Speaker UUIDs from the file you copied them into.
+The most important thing to know about the Timeline Speakers, and Timeline Actors is that you want to make sure any components you copy over from other files are updated to use the Timeline Speaker UUIDs from the file you copied them into.
 If you don't update them, the components you added won't be able to reference the characters properly, and you could end up something like [THIS](https://drive.google.com/file/d/1EIVmKs6qtHvgeUopn5bnDr7q6VgYhQ7w/view).
 Which is not ideal, for sure!

 If you're not sure what any of these terms mean, don't worry!
 There's more information about them in the Effect Components tab, and I've  be covering how to update timeline speaker UUIDs in the How to Edit tab.

-Let's continue on with the other sections in the timeline files, first, though.
+Let's continue on with the other sections in the timeline files, first, .

 #### TimelineActorData: